 One reason appears to be that the majority of stolen cars in Tallahassee are used by joy riders; more than 60% are recovered.
-"I got it back in 24 hours," says Elizabeth Willis, a lawyer for the state of Florida whose 1984 Oldsmobile was stolen last summer.
+"I got It back in 24 hours," says Elizabeth Willis, a lawyer for the state of Florida whose 1984 Oldsmobile was stolen last summer.
 "The police found it parked in the middle of an intersection with the doors open, one of the tires slashed, the lights on and the motor running."
 College Crime

 In New York, by contrast, most cars wind up in chop shops, sold for parts.
-Only about one-quarter of cars stolen in New York were recovered last year.
+Only about one-quarter of cars stolen in New

+York were recovered last year.
 Tallahassee's three major colleges also affect crime statistics.
 When the nearly 50,000 students are in residence, the city's population swells by almost 40%.
-Experts say that students are disproportionately victims of crimes, especially larceny, because students tend to be less wary.
+Experts say that students are disproportionately victims of crimes, especially larceny, be-cause students tend to be less wary.

-'They are not real good at guarding their stuff," says Alan Lizotte, a professor of criminal justice at the School of Criminal Justice at the State University of New York at Albany.
-"Nowadays they have a little refrigerator, a laptop computer, a Sony.
+"They are not real good at guarding their stuff," says Alan Lizolte, a professor of criminal justice at the School of Crimi-nal Justice at the State University of New York at Albany.
+"Nowadays they have a Tork at Abarity.
+Roways due neve a little refrigerator, a laptop computer, a Sony.
 That translates into lots of stuff being stolen."
-He says that in New York similar incidents among the city's 500,000-plus college students get swallowed up in the volume of reports from the city's larger population.
+He says that in New York similar incidents among the city's 500,000-plus college students get swallowed up in the volume of repurts from the city's arger population.
 Prof. Lizotte, who is executive director of a consortium that monitors crime on 550 college campuses, adds that students are also more likely to be perpetrators of crime.
-This helps explain why Tallahassee's aggravated-assault rate of 13.3 per 1,000 is so much higher than New York's rate of 8.5 per 1,000.
+This helps explain why Tallahas-see's aggravated assault rate of 13.3 per 1,000 is so much higher than New York's rate of 8.5 per 1,000.

-"What is the prime factor in determining aggravated assaults?" he asks.
+"What is the prime factor in determin-ing aggravated assaults?" he asks.
 "It's testosterone.
 You have a lot of college-age males who are getting drunk and having fistfights."
-Such activities, while driving up crime rates in Tallahassee and other seemingly idyllic college towns, typically don't contribute to the general population's sense of fearfulness.
+Such activities, while driving up crime rates in Tallahnssee and other seemingly idyilic college towns, typically don't contribute to the general population's sense of fearfulness students, both because they are more likely to be victims and because they are more likely to report the offense when it occurs.
+What's more, when rape gets easier to report, rape figures jump.
+From the mid-to-late 1880s, reported rapes in Tallahassee rose nearly three times faster than overall crime.
+One possible reason: The city launched an aggressive campaign against sex crimes.